-You have contacts from work, family, friends, acquaintances, etc. Having all those different types of contacts can turn into a real mess if you don’t organize them.
-By having them coordinated, they will be easier to find, saving you some valuable time.
+It’s entirely natural that you have a long list of contacts on your Android phone.
+You have contacts from work, family, friends, acquaintances, etc. Having all those different types of contacts can turn into a real mess if you don’t organize them properly.
+Here are some ways to better organize your contacts on your Android phone.

-How to Only See Certain Contacts
+How to See Only Specific Contacts

-Tap on the “Contacts to display” option and choose what type of contacts you want.
+Tap on the “Customize view” option and choose what type of contacts you want.

 How to Merge Duplicate Contacts

-Organize Your Contacts by First or Last Name
+Organize Your Contacts by First or Last Name (Surname)

-Just like the other organizing methods, go to Settings, and under the Display section you’ll see the “Sort by” option.
-Tap on it, and a small popup window will let you choose to organize by first or last name.
+Just like the other organizing methods, go to Settings, and under the Display section, you’ll see the “Sort by” option.
+Tap on it, and a small pop-up window will let you choose to organize by first or last name.

-Even though you might have John Smith under “J,” you’ll see the last name first, despite it being under your “J” contacts.
+Even though you might have John Smith under “J,” you’ll see the last name (Surname) first, despite it being under your “J” contacts.
 You can also choose Name format, but all that does is add a comma and places the name either by first name and then the last or vice versa.

-Organize Your Contacts into Groups
+Organize Your Contacts into Labels

 You want to call a co-worker, but first you have to find the contact in the sea of contacts you have.
-You might only have five contacts that are from work on your phone, so it would be a lot easier if you had them in a separate group.
+You might only have five contacts that are from work on your phone, so it would be a lot easier if you had them in a separate Label.

-You can do that by opening the Contact and tapping on the Groups option at the top.
-If you created any groups, you should see them there.
+You can do that by opening the Contacts app and tapping on the hamburger menu located at the top left.
+If you created any Labels, you should see them there.